gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 When I learned that objects can be used as dictionaries in JavaScript, I was a bit amazed.
 Because I’ve never thought about that.

-In JavaScript, objects and dictionaries are the same.
+In JavaScript, objects and dictionaries are same.
 They use the same syntax.

 [Code lang="javascript"]
 var player = {